OnayHQ/onay/README.md

 To get started with Onay, follow these steps:

-1. Connect your wallet to the Onay dapp at [onay.eth.limo](onay.eth.limo)
+1. Connect your Safe Wallet to the Onay dapp at [onay-app.vercel.app](https://onay-app.vercel.app/)

-2. See the different token approvalls you gave to the different ententies per asset and network.
+2. See the different token approvals you gave to the different contracts per token and network.

-3. Secure your token approvals by committing a Safe transaction that ensures we have a permission to revoke your approval in case of a security breach.
+3. Secure your token approvals by adding OnlyModule to your Safe through the dapp.
+It gives the Security Council permission to revoke your approval in case of a security breach in a Smart Contract.

-4. If a security breack happens we reveke your approvals automatically.
+4. If a security breack happens the Security Council revokes your approvals inmediatly, even if you are sleeping, keeping your funds SAFU.

+## The Security Council

+The Security Council is a Multi-Sig conformed by DAOs, security organizations and independent security researchers.
+Any member of the Council has permissions to hit the Red Button.
+Which will execute bulk revokes in one transaction for the potentially affected wallets.
+Since the Security Council can only revoke allowances, there is no extra risk to use this module.
+The worst harm it can do is to revoke all your allowances for no reason, but there is no incentive nor benefit to do so.

 ## Installation